anthrax3/botpress-topics/README.md

 If they don't type a correct age we send a message. when we eventually get an age, we return to bot back to what it was originally doing and send a message depending on their answer.

+## Max Topics

+By default we allow you to push `10` topics at most for performance reasons.
+When designing your bot you should bear this in mind and design it in a way that it will only push a topic when the concept you are dicussing changes.

+When you hit this limit, we will drop the older topics.
+So you bot will only remember `10` at a time.
+If you use `endTopic` once you reach the end of the list of the topics the bot remembers you will end up back in the `main` topic even if we've dropped it.

 ## Note

 Please make sure on the middleware screen the middleware for this module is before the `hear` middlewear.